tsuru/terraform-provider-rpaas/docs/resources/file.md

 ### Required

-- `content` (String) Content of the persistent file in the instance filesystem
 - `instance` (String) RPaaS Instance Name
 - `name` (String) Name of a persistent file in the instance filesystem
 - `service_name` (String) RPaaS Service Name

+### Optional

+- `content` (String) Content of the persistent file in the instance filesystem, expected to be an UTF-8 encoded string.
+- `content_base64` (String) Content of the persistent file in the instance filesystem, expected to be binary encoded as base64 string. (v0.2.3)

 ### Read-Only